ch264/gitpracticenew/readme.md

 // it will give you the link to add your files git remote add origin https://github.com/ch264/Appsample.git git push -u origin master

+// make changes to your files and push add, commit, push to GitHub git push